New Belgrade: Ikarus building

 As of 2018, one of the oldest surviving buildings in New Belgrade is the former administrative building of the Ikarus company, built in 1938.
 It is located in the modern Block 9-a, at 3-a Gramšijeva street.
 In June 2017 it was announced that the building will be demolished so that private investor can build a highrise instead.
 Locals organized in an effort to adapt the building into the museum instead.
 City government, which in 2015 stated that the building will not be demolished, issued a demolition permit in February 2018.
 Citizen protested, demolished the construction hoarding and physically preventing the investor to destroy the building, so police intervened.
 Investor then posted a board which showed that the original building will be preserved but vastly expanded and superstructured (total of 8.500 m2 floor area).
 Still, a heavy demolition machinery was brought so citizens protested again in March.
 Inheritors of the pre-World War II owners of the "Ikarus" company, which was nationalized after 1945, applied for the restitution.

 The administrative building of the former airplane factory was a symbol of the industrial development of the Kingdom of Yugoslavia during the Interbellum.
 Apart from being one of the oldest preserved objects in New Belgrade, it was the only representative of the Art Deco in the municipality.
 Citizens proposed that the building might be adapted into the Museum of New Belgrade or a branch of the Museum of Aviation.
 The building was not protected by the law.
 Still, the building was demolished in July 2018.

 After 1945

 Architects who are most deserving for New Belgrade's development are Uroš Martinović, Milutin Glavički, Milosav Mitić, Dušan Milenković and Leonid Lenarčić.
 They drafted the city's regulatory plan in 1962 which encompassed all the previous ideas, solutions and propositions.

 New Belgrade developed on Le Corbusier's principles of the "sun city", which includes many green areas and infrastructure which can easily be upgraded.
-In general, city developed in the style of urban modern architecture and is considered to be a major representative of that style, along with Brasilia in Brazil, Chandigarh in India and Velenje in Slovenia.
+In general, city developed in the style of urban modern architecture and is considered to be a major representative of that style, along with Brasília in Brazil, Chandigarh in India and Velenje in Slovenia.

 Characteristic for the buildings in New Belgrade is that many of them got nicknames.
 Best known ones include: